NclRSE-Training/python-intermediate-dev-vsc/_episodes/14-collaboration-using-git.md

 If we start updating files now, the modifications will happen on the `develop` branch and will not affect the version of the code in `main`.
 We add and commit things to `develop` branch in the same way as we do to `main`.

-Let's make a small modification to `inflammation/models.py` in PyCharm, and, say, change the spelling of "2d" to "2D" in docstrings for functions `daily_mean()`, `daily_max()` and `daily_min()`.
+Let's make a small modification to `inflammation/models.py` in VS Code, and, say, change the spelling of "2d" to "2D" in docstrings for functions `daily_mean()`, `daily_max()` and `daily_min()`.

 If we do: